Glion Institute of Higher Education: Campuses & student life

 Glion Student Government Association: It is elected by the Glion student body to represent their best interests.
 The association is spread across both Switzerland and Glion London, and they all work together to ensure they achieve the same goals.
-This is, among others, to continue promoting and enhancing the ‘Glion Spirit’, through various projects and events, and improving the overall student experience.
+This is, among other reasons, to continue promoting and enhancing the ‘Glion Spirit’, through various projects and events, and improving the overall student experience.

 Alumni

-Glion Institute of Higher Education has more than 15,700 alumni.